 As it turns out, the answer might just lie in… your spice drawer.
 Women all over the world sing the praises of ingredients like cinnamon and peppermint oil for their natural lip-plumping powers.
 We’ve learned by now, though, not to believe everything we read on the Internet, so we decided to put them to the ultimate test—we smeared them all over lips and hoped for the best.
 Keep scrolling to see which ones worked (and which one didn’t).

 “I mixed up olive oil and cayenne powder into a spicy plumping scrub.
 I left it on for five burny minutes and toweled it off to reveal a super-pink, slightly inflamed pout.
 I was more astounded by the color than the plump, but it definitely did something.
 It’s not something I’d do every day, but if I ever found myself in a well-stocked pantry without a lip product, this would be my go-to DIY.” — Hallie Gould, senior editor

 “As soon as I put this oil on, it made my lips tingle, and as with any minty tingle (like a toothpaste or mouthwash), I felt like it had to be working.
 Within a few minutes, I truly did feel that my lips looked a bit bigger, but it began to fade quickly, and my lips were back to normal.
 I cheated later and grabbed a little of the cayenne pepper to mix in with the peppermint and felt like the effects lasted longer.
 If anything, it was a nice sensation on my lips and probably made my breath smell fresher.” — Lindsey Metrus, managing editor

-Not into DIYs?
-This little-known lip serum gave our editor noticeably bigger lips in just one minute.
+Next up: Discover the little-known lip serum that gave our editor noticeably bigger lips in just one minute.